 Deepika Raino Principal Lawyer, Crime and Regulation

-Deepika is a Principal Lawyer in our Crime and Professional Discipline/Misconduct team at Slater and Gordon Lawyers in Leeds.
+Deepika is a Principal Lawyer in our Crime and Professional Discipline/Misconduct team at Slater and Gordon Lawyers in Manchester.

 She qualified in 2001 and acts for students and professionals facing misconduct, disciplinary and fitness to practise investigations.